 This depends on the issue and your long-term goals, but three appointments is a good quantity to commit to, you should be seeing significant changes by then, for many clients they have a complete resolve after three sessions.
 My goal is to fix you as soon as I can, and get you back out there!
 Every six months to a year it's good to come in for a checkup, I'll normally be able to get everything back to fully optimal in one session.

 What should I wear?

-Shorts and a t-shirt, shorts and a sports bra, yoga pants and top etc. It is useful to be able to get directly to the skin, but not essential.
+Shorts and a t-shirt, yoga pants and a top, loose pants and a shirt etc. It is useful to be able to get directly to the skin, but not essential.
 In short, wear what you feel comfortable wearing.